 Where is the best area to stay on your holidays to Barcelona?

-Barcelona has a pocket for every type of holidaymaker - whether you’re rolling with the fam, partying with pals, or escaping for a romantic weekend away.
+Barcelona has a bed the right size and shape for every type of holidaymaker - whether you’re rolling with the fam, partying with pals, or escaping for a romantic weekend away.
 Here’s where we’d pitch up:

 Barcelona enjoys an impressive 4.5km stretch of sandy bays along its shoreline, making it perfect for city breaks with a side of beach.
 From lively to peaceful; family to nudist, Barcelona has a beach to suit you - no matter how last-minute you're planning to jet off.
 Here are a few of our faves: